saipranav789/CS515_PROJECT_ADVENTURE_GAME/README.md

 >
 > > Instead of using the go verb i.e: "go east" the player can just type the first letter i.e: "e" to move in that direction.

+    Test Sample:
+    > A white room

+    You are in a simple room with white walls.

+    Exits: north east

+    What would you like to do? e
+    You go east.

+    > A red room

+    This room is fancy.
+It's red!

+    Items: rose

+    Exits: north west

+    What would you like to do? w
+    You go west.

+    > A white room

+    You are in a simple room with white walls.

+    Exits: north east

+    What would you like to do? nw
+    There's no way to go northwest.
+    What would you like to do?

 > ### drop verb:
 >
 > > I have implemented a drop verb where the player can drop items from their inventory into the room they are currently in.
 > > i.e drop [item name] **example: drop clear stone**
 > > If a item is dropped the item is added to the room's items after it is removed from the inventory

+    Test Sample:
+    > A red room

+    This room is fancy.
+It's red!

+    Items: rose

+    Exits: north west

+    What would you like to do? get rose
+    You pick up the rose.
+    What would you like to do? inv
+    Inventory:
+    rose
+    What would you like to do? look
+    > A red room

+    This room is fancy.
+It's red!

+    Exits: north west

+    What would you like to do? drop rose
+    You drop the rose.
+    What would you like to do? look
+    > A red room

+    This room is fancy.
+It's red!

+    Items: rose

+    Exits: north west

+    What would you like to do?

 > ### help verb:
 >
 > > I have implemented a help verb which displays all the inputs the user can give in the game and the what each input does.

+    What would you like to do? help
+    You can run the following commands:

+    go : this verb is used to move in a direction listed in room exits (example: go east)
+    Player can also directly enter the direction without using go i.e e for east to go east

+    get : used to pick up a item (example: get life orb)

+    look : used to understand where the player is currently

+    inventory : used to check the items in inventory

+    help : provides the commands a player can use in the game

+quit : used to exit/end the game

 ## how to play game: